anas756/anas756/README.md

 ### 🚀 About Me
 - 🎓 Digital Development student at OFPPT
-- 💻 Interested in Web Development
+- 💻 Focused on Web Development
-- 🛒 E-commerce & Shopify experience
+- 🧠 Learning PHP, JavaScript, and MySQL
-- 📈 Learning trading & online business
+- 🛠 Building small projects to improve my coding skills

 ---